-The following Risk & Compliance practice note Produced in partnership with Michael Potts of Byrne and Partners LLP provides comprehensive and up to date legal information covering:
+The following Risk & Compliance practice note produced in partnership with Michael Potts of PCB Byrne provides comprehensive and up to date legal information covering:

 The UK Government has legislated to permit a number of UK authorities to obtain search warrants to 'raid' a business premises.

 The potential for a dawn raid to be executed against a company is an everyday reality for many businesses given the increasing criminalisation of business practices, more regulatory criminal offences and the proliferation of money laundering laws and regulations.
 The prospect of an intervention by the UK authorities has increased since the introduction of the Bribery Act 2010 and the new corporate offence of failure to prevent bribery.
-This offence will soon be mirrored by a corporate offence of failure to prevent tax evasion and the Government is considering whether to introduce a corporate offence of a failure to prevent economic crime and money laundering.
+This offence is mirrored by a corporate offence of failure to prevent tax evasion under the Criminal Finances Act 2017.
+The government is considering whether to introduce a corporate offence of a failure to prevent economic crime and money laundering.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.